 - … a behavior I choose to accept is_____

 Working with many teams and individuals, we quickly saw this concept as useful.

 Using the Wheel of Change with a Team

 Facilitating this with a team is similar to working with one person receiving leadership coaching.

 - Explain – Create, Preserve, Eliminate, Accept

 - Ask the team to share ideas for each area.
 I recommend you start with Create, then go through Preserve, Eliminate, Accept

-- Ask the team to review each response in the wheel of change and ensure that each statement has personal accountability that is within their control, and they have the authority to act upon.
+- Ask the team to review each response in the wheel of change and ensure that each statement has personal accountability within their control and they have the authority to act upon it.